alphagov/rp-onboarding-tech-docs/source/pages/saml/samlWorks.rst

       :alt: Diagram showing a SAML attribute query signed by the hub.
 It contains an identity assertion signed by the identity provider and encrypted for the Matching Service Adapter.

 7. The Matching Service Adapter anonymises the identity provider, translates the SAML attribute query into a JSON matching request, and forwards it to the service’s Local Matching Service.
-The Local Matching Service tries to match the user with a record in the government service’s database.
+The Local Matching Service tries to :ref:`match<matching>` the user with a record in the government service’s database.

 8. The Local Matching Service returns a ``match`` or ``no-match`` JSON response to the Matching Service Adapter.